adamsilver/fdpb/05-an-inbox.md

 In this case, you could argue that a visible label is redundant.
 After all, the label would duplicate the link's content.
 This would make for a confusing experience for sighted users.

-### Using modes
+### Using Modes

-Trying to meet two user needs in one a single interface is partially responsible for the problem in the first place.
-So, one way to avoid the issue would be to split these needs apart using the concept of modes.
+Trying to meet two user needs in a single interface is partially responsible for the problem in the first place.
+One way to avoid the issue would be to split these needs apart using the concept of modes.
 This just means letting users switch between managing email and reading it.

 ![Modes](./images/05/modes.png)